Leicester Town Rifles: St Quentin Canal

 The division was given the most difficult task in the Battle of the St. Quentin Canal on 29 September 1918: it had to cross the canal itself, where it constituted part of the Hindenburg Line.
 4th Leicesters had the task of making a preliminary attack on Pike Wood and Peg Copse on the night of 27 September, supported by the guns of an Australian field artillery brigade.
 Unlike the rest of the carefully planned battle, this attack was hastily arranged.
 At sunset, A and B Companies supported by C and D advanced over 700 yards (650 m) of No man's land towards the German positions, following the creeping barrage.
-The barrage kept the Germans in their dugouts and the attack took them by surprise, A Company reaching their objective without a shot being fired, and only one platoon met resistance, while B Company reached their objective with just thee casualties.
+The barrage kept the Germans in their dugouts and the attack took them by surprise, A Company reaching their objective without a shot being fired, and only one platoon met resistance, while B Company reached their objective with just three casualties.
 Pike Wood was put in a state of defence and was intermittently attacked during the night, with German bombing parties trying to work their way back up trenches into the position.
 4th Leicesters suffered serious casualties before they handed the position over next morning to the battalions of the Staffordshire Brigade who were to make the main attack.

 For the main attack on 29 September, 138th (Lincoln & Leicester) Brigade was in the second phase.
 Before Zero Hour the battalion moved up through the morning fog, under gas shelling that caused significant casualties (No 4 Platoon losing 22 men out of 26).
 B Company led, with the role of mopping up after the advancing Staffords, during which they took many prisoners.
 The rest of the battalion passed through, crossed the canal, and reached the Brown Line.
 Although the battalion's CO (Lt-Col F.W.
 Foster) and adjutant (Capt D.W.
 Howarth) were both wounded, the battalion attacked towards its final objective, the Yellow Line, 1000 yards (900 m) beyond the Brown Line.
 There was little enemy resistance and the battalion had taken all its objectives by noon.
 The rest of the brigade subsequently passed through to take the next two objectives.